 I thought that the flowers were too big, so I cut down the pieces of yarn to 2 inches.
 Once the glue had dried, I used my scissors to trim the flowers down by cutting off excess yarn or fuzz.

-Once I got on a roll, this DIY project didn’t take long at all, maybe an hour.
+Once I got on a roll, this DIY project didn’t take long at all, less than an hour.
 I made 5 stems for my white pitcher.

 Not bad.
 I don’t know that they look exactly like cherry blossoms; more like pussy willows or cotton candy.
 But I like them and think they portray the right sense of spring.